Ickworth Monument Multi-use Trail

-A long circular walk or cycle ride heading towards the monument at the southern end of the park at Ickworth.
-The monument was erected in 1817 by the people of Derry as a memorial to Frederick Hervey, the 4th Earl of Bristol.
+The second and longest part of the multi-use trail, a circular trail just over 9km circular trail, it is great for exploring the wider parkland in any weather and all year round, walking, cycling or running towards the monument at the southern end of the park at Ickworth, The monument was erected in 1817 by the people of Derry as a memorial to Frederick Hervey, the 4th Earl of Bristol.
 Pass many highlights on the way including Parson's pond, Albana Wood, walled garden, canal lake, family church and Fairy lake at Ickworth.
-Suitable for active families.
+Suitable for active families who want to stretch their legs a little further.
+We'd recommend the River Linnert trail for buggy and mobility scooters which is just under 5km; details can be found under Ickworth trails.

 Ickworth main car park, grid ref: TL810610